 Our guest speaker for the September meeting was Sue Worland, Donor Relations Officer for the St Vincent’s Hospital Foundation.
 Sue told us of the origins of St Vincent’s Hospital in 1893, when the Sisters of Charity, an Irish order, came to Melbourne from Sydney.
 A leading light was Sister Mary Aikenhead.
 The Sisters were pioneering and determined in their commitment to offer first-class healthcare to the community, especially the poor and vulnerable.
 Today, the Melbourne Hospital is part of a National group – St Vincent’s Health Australia.
 In addition to patient care, the group has a major role in research and education.
 Sue told us of amazing research projects such as the Biofabrication Centre – which brings together scientists, engineers and medical researchers to drive biomedical discoveries.
 3D printing will be used to help develop replacement body parts.
 To continue this work a new facility, the ‘Aikenhead Centre for Medical Discovery’, is planned.
 For further information about St Vincent’s Hospital please click here.
 Sue’s role is to help supporters of St Vincent’s Hospital make a long term difference by growing the number of confirmed gifts.
 These gifts will ultimately provide a reliable income stream, for St Vincent’s Foundation.
 For information about giving to St Vincent’s, please click here.

-At the November meeting, five new members were inducted.
+At the November meeting, the last regular meeting for 2017, five new members were inducted.
 Instead of a guest speaker, these members were given time to introduce themselves to others in the Club.

 For comments or suggestions about speakers for regular meetings, contact Leonie here.